 LWR helps communities cope with and recover from emergencies in ways that promote lasting improvements in people’s living conditions.

 An extremely powerful earthquake struck Nepal on April 25, 2015 causing massive damage to buildings and infrastructure.
-Thousands have been injured and more than 7,300 people have been killed and that number may continue to rise.
+More than 28,000 people have been killed or injured and that number may continue to rise.
+On May 12, a second earthquake struck the country, causing additional fatalities, injuries and damage.

 PEACE IN SOUTH SUDAN